taunoe/Cistercian_keyboard/README.md

 ## Software

 First I planned to use PlatformIO with the Arduino framework, but this board (XIAO-RP2040) is not yet supported on PlatformIO.
+So I used Arduino IDE.

 There have a multiple choices to program it: